dseacombe/gatsby-foundation-blog/src/content/posts/2020-12-15-changing-a-hero-image-on-vue-nuxt.md

 background: linear-gradient(90deg, rgba(249,168,38,1) 0%, rgba(240,90,40,1) 70%);
 ```

-A really useful took is [cssgradient.io](https://cssgradient.io/) which allows you to model what you want to achieve, and then grab the code.
+A really useful tool is [cssgradient.io](https://cssgradient.io/) which allows you to model what you want to achieve, and then grab the code.

 ![](/assets/screenshot-2020-12-15-at-16.47.03.png)